 The kernel security check failure error is one of those errors often found on the dreaded Blue Screen of Death or BSoD.
 This error can be caused by a number of reasons ranging from incompatible memory, virus infection or corrupted windows system files.
-But the most common cause of this error will be due to a recent upgrade to Windows 10.
-Sometimes a windows update will be installed to your machine that causes the drivers you had been using to become incompatible with your operating system suddenly.
+But the most common cause of this stop code error will be due to a recent upgrade to Windows 10.
+Sometimes a windows update will be installed on your machine that causes the drivers you had been using to become incompatible with your operating system suddenly.

 The kernel security check failure happens due to:

 Typically, there’s a check process in Windows operating system during startup.
 This process throws the KERNEL_SECURITY_CHECK_FAILURE error when it detects corruption in any critical data structure.

 Please note below, if you are receiving error, and your machine will not boot normally, there is a good chance your machine will still boot into safe mode to allow you to perform some of the troubleshooting steps that I have outlined below.
 To boot Windows into safe mode you simply visit my article – How to boot to safe mode in Windows 10

 If you get the Kernel Security Check Failure BSOD, you may need to force a system shutdown by pressing and holding the Power button for some time.
 Then, strip your system of any detachables — external HDDs, SD cards, headsets, speakers, Bluetooth devices, or optical drives — and only keep the bare-bones peripherals — your monitor, mouse, and keyboard.
 Make sure, however, that the latter are all firmly connected to your PC.